ds5110/git-intro/README.md

   To automate your github-pages site, I recommend [Github Actions](https://docs.github.com/en/actions) and, if you need to scale, [Observable Cloud](https://observablehq.com/platform/cloud).
 * Acknowledge
-  * Cite original sources and provide links to authoritative references.
+  * Cite all data sources and provide links to the original/authoritative sources.
+  * If you get code and/or ideas from someone else, make sure you have their permission and that you acknowledge their contribution.
   * Acknowledging your predecessors has a side benefit: it's a good way to avoid plagiarism.
 * Write clean code
   * Strive for self-documenting code